RomekRJM/FacesGame/README.md

 1. Wikimedia Commons, for beeing great source of free images.
 All photos in game are CC / public domain licensed and downloaded from wikipedia.org.
 2. http://artdesigncat.com/ - for creating great blue faces icons and free 64x64 set, that I used for achievements.
 3. http://sekkyumu.deviantart.com/ - for additional icons.
+4. https://www.iconfinder.com/konekierto - for check mark/cross mark icons.
-4. http://www.icojam.com/ - for main game icon.
+5. http://www.icojam.com/ - for main game icon.
-5. Creator and all contributors of https://github.com/daimajia/AndroidViewAnimations library, for their awesome work.
+6. Creator and all contributors of https://github.com/daimajia/AndroidViewAnimations library, for their awesome work.
 Game uses it to animate scores.
-6. My wife Sabina, for understanding and support :D
+7. My wife Sabina, for understanding and support :D